thedanielmark/pattarai-website-be/README.md

 ![](https://github.com/thedanielmark/pattarai-website-be/blob/main/images/logo.png)

-This repository contains scripts written in PHP 7 to implement a REST API layer for Pattarai - a technical club founded in Chennai, India.
+This repository contains the entire front-end code for Pattarai&apos;s main website available at [www.pattarai.in](https://pattarai.in).
+Pattarai is a technical club founded in Chennai, India.
 The code in this repository is closed source and it requires the explicit written permission of [Daniel Mark](https://thedanielmark.com) or [Pon Rahul](mailto:rahwinside@gmail.com) in order to download, modify or distribute pieces of it or entire scripts itself.

 ----